-- Port a number to PortaBilling® from another telecom (port-in); - Port a number from the PortaBilling® system to another telecom (port-out).
+- Port a number to PortaBilling® from another telecom (port-in); - Port a number from PortaBilling® to another telecom (port-out).

 This feature is convenient for customers who want to change telephone providers but keep their original numbers.
 This framework provides the option to port numbers via Neustar Inc. - a major player in the number portability market.